testgram/docs.testgram.ai/docs/getting-started/install.md

 You're now all set to [install Testgram](#install-testgram-via-npm)!

 ### Windows
-`nvm` is not supported on Windows but, but we've found an [alternative version manager that happens to be "The npm/Microsoft/Google recommended Node.js version manager for Windows."](https://github.com/coreybutler/nvm-windows).
+`nvm` is not supported on Windows, but we've found an [alternative version manager that happens to be "The npm/Microsoft/Google recommended Node.js version manager for Windows."](https://github.com/coreybutler/nvm-windows).

 [Download the latest installer (`nvm-setup.zip`)](https://github.com/coreybutler/nvm/releases) and install windows-nvm.